OpenZeppelin/defender-templates/Readme.md

 # OpenZeppelin Defender Templates

-This repository contains Defender templates to be used fot inspiration and kickstarting your project on OpenZeppelin Defender using serverless configuations.
+This repository contains Defender templates to be used for inspiration and kickstarting your project on OpenZeppelin Defender using serverless configuations.

 ---
 ## What is Defender Serverless?